-14 of the Wildest Golden Globe Moments Ever
+14 of the Wildest, Most Memorable Golden Globe Awards Moments Ever

 Oliver Stone gets escorted out (1979)

 Stone turned his 1979 acceptance speech for best screenplay (for Midnight Express) into an opportunity to rail against U.S. drug policy.
-Host Chevy Chase said “Just say ‘thank you’ and leave the stage” while boos rained down, but Stone didn’t stop until he was escorted off the stage by security guards.
-Sadly, footage of the incident is extremely hard to find, so you’ll have to content yourself with Stone’s abbreviated version of the speech at the Oscars, which addressed the same theme.
+Host Chevy Chase said, “Just say ‘thank you’ and leave the stage” while boos rained down, but Stone didn’t stop until he was escorted off the stage by security guards.
+Footage of the incident is extremely hard to find, so you’ll have to content yourself with Stone’s abbreviated version of the speech at the Oscars (above), which addressed the same theme.

 Elizabeth Taylor presents … confusion (2001)